enderger/dotfiles/users/enderger.md

 ##### UI Plugins
 These provide the building blocks of my editor user interface.
 - `galaxyline-nvim` provides the building blocks used for my statusline.
-- `nvim-base16` provides strong support for Base16 colorschemes in Neovim.
+- `nvim-base16` provides strong support for Base16 colourschemes in Neovim.
 - `nvim-web-devicons` / `nvim-nonicons` give Neovim icons.

 ```nix "users/enderger/neovim/plugins" +=